MozillaSecurity/ec2SpotPrices/README.md

 Uses boto to get spot instance prices and displays zones with the lowest latest price.

-Daily, weekly, monthly and yearly cost estimates are given
+Daily, weekly, monthly and yearly cost estimates are given, assuming a number of instances to be spawned.
+Note that this does not take into account future price changes or fluctuations.

 It requires a valid AWS key ID and secret access key, and it is suggested that users create a separate key set specially for this purpose.